 - Eyepieces Included: 17 mm, 6 mm

-Our Verdict: The StarBlast 4.5 Astro is a good buy for the money with its quality-built OTA on a simple Dobsonian-style tabletop mount.
+My Verdict: In my opinion the StarBlast 4.5 Astro is a good buy for the money with its quality-built OTA on a simple Dobsonian-style tabletop mount.
 It has good seeing ability that could be improved with replacement of the supplied eyepieces.
-If you want to get observing with simplicity and the convenience of portability, the StarBlast 4.5 should be at the top of your wish list.
+If you want to get observing with simplicity and the convenience of portability, I think the StarBlast 4.5 should be at the top of your wish list.

 Who is the Orion StarBlast 4.5 Astro Best Suited to?